 It’s possible to be eligible for Medicare and Low-Income Subsidies or Extra Help.
 Some people with low incomes or limited resources will qualify for Medicaid and Medicare.

-If you’re on Medicare and have a low income, you may qualify for a subsidy.
+You may qualify for a subsidy if you’re on Medicare and have a low income.
 This subsidy will help you cover the cost of your medical needs and medications.
-Those that don’t qualify for Medicaid may still be eligible for one of the Low-Income Subsidy programs.
+Those not qualifying for Medicaid may still be eligible for one of the Low-Income Subsidy programs.

 You’ll automatically qualify for Extra Help if you’re eligible for Medicaid.